 The Democrats’ push to increase the size and power of the IRS has significant criminal justice and basic due process ramifications.

 An OpenTheBooks report titled The Militarization of U.S. Executive Agencies shows that, even without the proposed $80 billion increase in funding, the IRS Criminal Investigation Division (IRS-CI) is already heavily armed at the expense of the American taxpayer.
-How much larger will this unchecked arsenal get if the agency gets more funding?

 According to the Government Accountability Office the ammunition breakdown is as follows: